 Of course, there are slightly lower transaction fees (SumUp is a fraction less at 1.69%), and cheaper card machines (Square’s is closer to £39), but you’ll have a tough job finding so much bang for so little buck elsewhere.

-This table shows how iZettle ranks against its top competitors:
+This table shows you howiZettle compares to its top rivals:

 £39 (excl.
 VAT)

 With low, low costs and one of the most user-friendly apps on the market today, we think the iZettle Reader is a great alternative to traditional ways of processing card payments.

 The flexibility in having no set-up costs and no monthly fees makes iZettle ideal for start-ups or growing businesses who don’t want to tie up their cash, but also don’t want to miss out on the gravy train of accepting card payments.

 Here’s why iZettle tops the charts for us:

 Transparent pricing – Clear fees protects you from any nasty surprises at the end of the month

 Low, low fees – iZettle wanted to make accepting card payments possible for everyone – now it is

 In-depth reporting – Get live insights into your sales in the most easy-to-digest way possible